Einselection, Equilibrium and Cosmology: Cosmological Discussion

 \subsection{Further reflections}

 We have explored the relationship between a global initial state and the perceived initial state experienced by observers on a particular classical history.
 Under conditions where interference effects are low, and the history really does look classical, the remaining role of the global state is simply to assign a probability to that history.
-One could imagine that cosmologists who come up with a global state which assigns unit probability to the classical path they are on could consider their work finished.
+One could imagine that cosmologists who come up with a global state which assigns unit probability to the classical path they are on might consider their work finished.
 This would correspond to the ``practical approach'' mentioned in Sect.~\ref{sec:CosmoBackground}.
 But many other considerations influence people's thinking about a global ``wavefunction of the universe.''
-There are cases where cosmologists find these other considerations compelling enough to favor global states which assign highly suppressed probabilities to the classical paths we are on.
+There are cases where cosmologists find these other considerations (essentially ``priors'') compelling enough to favor global states which assign highly suppressed probabilities to the classical paths we are on.
 Others are uncomfortable with doing so.
-This situation reflects the diversity of views about cosmic initial states that we discussed earlier\footnote{It's worth noting here that while we've pointed out in Sect.~\ref{sec:AOTother} that the condition of zero bipartite entanglement entropy can be trivially realized on every one of a complete set of paths, at a specific time which can be arbitrarily chosen by suitably choosing the paths, this condition is far from sufficient to provide an arrow of time corresponding to what we see in our observed Universe. }.
+This situation reflects the diversity of views about cosmic initial states that we discussed earlier.
+To some, willingness to accept a theory in which one's own classical trajectory is assigned a small probability is equivalent to accepting a finely tuned theory\footnote{It's worth noting here that while we've pointed out in Sect.~\ref{sec:AOTother} that the condition of zero bipartite entanglement entropy can be trivially realized on every one of a complete set of paths, at a specific time which can be arbitrarily chosen by suitably choosing the paths, this condition is far from sufficient to provide an arrow of time corresponding to what we see in our observed Universe.
+Demanding a more realistic condition is likely to highly suppress the associated probability.}.